 If your child is removed from your home as the result of a CPS investigation, then you will likely be left answering many questions period among those questions will be when can your child be returned home to you and what steps do you have to follow to ensure that your child is returned home safely?
 CPS will have removed your child from your home due to a safety concern or other issue.
 At the top of their list of concerns will be the immediate safety of your child.
 If your child has to be removed from your home to complete safety measures in the home or with yourself, it will certainly do so.

 The big question that will have to be answered once the removal is done is where your child will be placed.
-It is possible that your child could be placed with a relative love you're such as a grandparent, Co-parent, or another family member.
+It is possible that your child could be placed with a relative who loves you such as a grandparent, Co-parent, or another family member.
 Additionally, extended family or even a very close family friend could act as the caregiver in this situation.
 Whatever the specific options are for your family, you need to follow the instructions of CPS in turn over the information to them as quickly as possible so that they can review possible placement options that you have provided them with and perform the necessary background checks.
 Otherwise, your child may end up going into foster care.
 I went to another type of CPS facility.

 It would be an understatement to say that your child will be going through many life changes due to being placed outside of their own home.
-Put yourself in your child's shoes: seemingly out of the blue, not only are a bunch of strangers looking into your home in your life, but they are now telling you that you have to quickly pack your belongings then move in with the family that you have never met before.
+Put yourself in your child's shoes: seemingly out of the blue, not only are a bunch of strangers looking into your home your life, but they are now telling you that you have to quickly pack your belongings then move in with the family that you have never met before.
 For a young child who likely has no context of anything that is going on in the case, this can be very disheartening, to say the least.
 You likely have been shielding your child as much as possible from the proceedings.
 Now they're being forced to confront face to face the ongoing issues in the case.